 Job Outlook for Hard Disk Assemblers

 The majority of jobs for hard disk assemblers are located in Southeast Asia.
-Overall, only 212,170 electrical and electronic equipment assemblers, including hard disk assemblers, were employed in the United States in 2015, according to the BLS.
-It is because of foreign competition that the BLS projected a five percent decline in employment growth for electrical and electronic equipment assemblers in general between 2014 and 2024.
-The BLS also predicted just a four percent growth in job opportunities for assemblers and fabricators as a whole, due to many manufacturing jobs going overseas and automation being used more frequently.
+Overall, only 279,600 electrical and electronic equipment assemblers, including hard disk assemblers, were employed in the United States in 2018, according to the BLS.
+It is because of foreign competition that the BLS projected a decline in employment growth for electrical and electronic equipment assemblers in general between 2018 and 2028.
+The BLS also predicted shrinkage of 11% in job opportunities for assemblers and fabricators as a whole, due to many manufacturing jobs going overseas and automation being used more frequently.

 Hard disk assemblers usually receive on-the-job training.
 They require a high school diploma or GED, and may need a bachelor's degree to move into supervisory positions.
 Their average annual salary is around $36,000.